 - Work-related and construction accidents.

-Other causes of wrongful death include occupational exposure to dangerous chemicals, accidents on someone’s property like slip and falls, drowning, bicycle accidents, boating accidents, and airplane accidents.
+Other causes of wrongful death include occupational exposure to dangerous chemicals, accidents on someone’s property like slip and falls, drowning, boating accidents, and airplane accidents.

 Proving Wrongful Death

 In Santa Maria, negligence is the most common basis for a wrongful death lawsuit.
 A party or entity’s failure to act reasonably or according to the applicable standard of care may amount to negligence if that failure results in injury or harm to a person.

 To prove a party’s negligence, a victim must establish four elements:

 - Duty.
 The victim’s family must show the defendant owed the victim a legal duty of care.
 This means the defendant had a responsibility to act the way another reasonable person in the same or similar circumstances would have acted.

 - Breach.
 The victim’s family must show the defendant breached their duty of care by acting or failing to act the way a reasonable party in the same or similar situation would have.

 - Causation.
 The victim’s family must show the defendant’s breach caused or substantially contributed to the victim’s death and that the death would not have happened but for the defendant’s breach of duty.